 Coaching tip: Make your questions exploratory and experimental.

-If we ask too harshly or directly, like for example “What is the solution?”
-We can put so much pressure on the client that they fail to answer properly, giving us a surface answers or simply reply, “I don’t know.”
+If we ask too harshly or directly, for example, “What is the solution?”
+We can put so much pressure on the client that they fail to answer properly, giving us surface answers or simply replying, “I don’t know.”

-But asking for just a few possible solutions, and note the word “possible”, and suggesting that we want 3 that simply “come to mind” we make the conversation exploratory and low risk.
+But by asking for just a few possible solutions, and note the word “possible”, and suggesting that we want 3 that simply “come to mind”, we make the conversation exploratory and low risk.

 This creates an environment where your client feels free enough to experiment with ideas.